Seann Nicols

 Seann Nicols (previously known as Sheldon Tarsha) is an American rock singer, songwriter, and music producer known for his association with bands such as Quiet Riot, Adler's Appetite, Bobby Blotzer's Ratt, and Westfield Massacre.
-He is the voice provider for Synthesizer V 2 HXVOC.
+He is the voice provider for Synthesizer V's HXVOC voicebank.

 Career

 Adler's Appetite (2005-2009)

 In 2005, Nicols, then known as Sheldon Tarsha, joined Adler's Appetite, replacing the previous vocalist, Jizzy Pearl.
 He toured with the band in the US, South America, and Europe, performing the 'Appetite for Destruction' album.

 Tarsha (2007-2010)

 During this period, Nicols fronted the band Tarsha, garnering attention with performances alongside bands like Anvil and Steel Panther.
 In 2010, Tarsha released "The Singles EP" following their 2007 album "Prophecies," which achieved online recognition.

 Icon (2009-2010)

 Nicols joined the Phoenix-based rock band ICON in 2009 and performed with the group until May 2010, marking his departure with a performance opening for QUEENSRŸCHE at the Orpheum Theater in Phoenix, Arizona.